UTZbox/LetsGO/README.md

 - Add 3th Keyboard Mode for Ableton Live with KeyStroke 9 and 0 instead Media Volume

 // Support
-If you need some Support just write me an E-mail to mail@utzs.ch (My Name is Mike) Or do you wish to have a preconfigured and tested Board?
+If you need some Support just send me an E-Mail to mail - at - utzs.ch (My Name is Mike) Or do you wish to have a preconfigured and tested Board?
-So just send me an E-Mail too.
-(I have always som on Stock)
+So just send me an E-Mail too. :-)

 // Licensing:
 The Project using Hardware, Software and Libraries which are released under the GNU and CC License.